SuperDARN/rst/README.md

 ## Install notes:

-1. Upon cloning the repository (with git clone or downloading zip file), make sure the RST environment variables are properly set.
-In `~/rst/.profile.bash`:
+1. Upon obtaining the software (with git clone or downloading a zip file), make sure the RST environment variables are properly set.
+In `rst/.profile.bash`:

        OSTYPE="linux" for any linux operating system or "darwin" for macOS SYSTEM="linux" or "darwin" as appropriate

-   In `~/rst/.profile/base.bash`, check to make sure these paths are appropriate:
+   In `rst/.profile/base.bash`, check to make sure these paths are appropriate:

    `XPATH, NETCDF_PATH, CDF_PATH`

    If you are running macOS and run into issues with the X11 libraries, you may need to add a symbolic link.

-   If you have IDL, check to see that `IDL_IPATH` in `~/rst/.profile/idl.bash` is correct.
+   If you have IDL, check to see that `IDL_IPATH` in `rst/.profile/idl.bash` is correct.
    (Note: for users without access to IDL, modifying the `IDL_IPATH` environment variable is not required).